 Canadian artist Chrystal Cherniwchan’s main source of inspiration is misshapen fruits.

 She tells us about her artistic work with Niels citrus, here is her testimony: « I have been working on this ‘citrus’ project for close to a year now.
 Largely it started after watching a lecture published on YouTube by Yale University Art Gallery titled The Lemon’s Lure by Mariet Westermann.
 She mentioned David Freedberg’s work on citrus, and I received a copy of his book Citrus Fruit as a gift, and it is filled with historical images from the 1600s of hybrids, citrus with fingers, bumps, and often referred to as mishappen fruits.

 The Mishappenings project is about how we perceive failure.
-Every day small failings reflect ‘mishappenings’: of communication and dialogue, of what happens between humans, and of what happens between humans and their natures, including machines.
+Every day small failings reflect ‘mishappenings’: of communication and dialogue, of what happens between humans and their natures, including machines.
 I can identify and empathize with these mishappenings.
 The project seeks to document a few of my interactions with the so-called ‘flawed’ as a way of preserving intimate, shared experiences, and of trying to understand the feeling of the ununderstandable. »